 Need help urgently?

 If you feel like you, or someone you care for, might attempt suicide, or may have seriously harmed yourself, you need urgent medical help.
 Please call the crisis line on 0800 915 4644.
-This phoneline, run by SABP, is open 24 hours a day, 365 days a year for mental health advice and support.
+This phone line, run by Surrey and Borders Partnership (SABP), is open 24 hours a day, 365 days a year for mental health advice and support.

 Refer yourself for support